top of page

 What is the Rotherham Social Prescribing Service?

-The main aim of Social Prescribing is to help people become more connected, resilient and able to self-care.
-People accessing the service are more likely to continue living at home independently and become less dependent on statutory health and social care services.
+The main aim of the service is to improve the mental and physical health of people by addressing social factors that can lead to worsening health and wellbeing; supporting people to become more socially connected, independent, confident, resilient and able to self-care.
+People accessing the service have been found to be more likely to continue living at home independently and become less dependent on statutory health and social care services in the longer term.

-The service operates in partnership with health and care teams.
-The teams plan integrated and pre-emptive care for people living in the community who are at high risk of:
+The service operates in close in partnership with health and adult social care teams to improve patient outcomes by engaging with people before they experience significant health deterioration or crisis point is reached.
+This is done by supporting the planning of integrated and proactive care for people living in the community who are at high risk of:

 The Rotherham Social Prescribing Service is commissioned and funded by NHS South Yorkshire Integrated Care Board.